kemaldemirgil/kemaldemirgil/README.md

 ## Hello friend 🌈🌠🌟

-- 🔭 I’m currently working on a Team Profile Generator.
+- 🔭 I’m currently working on Note Taker application.

-- 🌱 I’m currently learning Object Oriented Programming.
+- 🌱 I’m currently learning Express.js.

 - 💬 Ask me about anything related to Web-Development, I am eager to learn new stuff and help with any problems that are within my knowledge.